wbalmer/petitRADTRANS/docs/content/available_opacities.rst

 File naming convention
 ----------------------
 Cloud species follow a naming convention similar to that of the :ref:`line species<namingConvention>`.
 In addition to the species name, the state of matter and other condensate-specific information are added.
-Partial naming is  also allowed when using ``Radtrans``-like objects.
+Partial naming is  also allowed when using ``Radtrans`` objects.

 Most of the condensate species opacities are given for their Earth natural isotopologue abundances.
-The very low resolving power of those opacities makes isotope-specific data irrelevant.
+The very low resolving power of those opacities makes isotope-specific data largely irrelevant.

 The source indication (after ``__`` in the file name) is used to indicate the method of the opacity calculation:

-- ``DHS`` stands for "Double-shelled Hollow Spheres" particles.
+- ``DHS`` stands for "Distribution of Hollow Spheres" particles `(see Min et al. 2005) <https://ui.adsabs.harvard.edu/abs/2005A&A...432..909M/abstract>`_.
 Opacities calculated with this particle shape are generally considered more realistic.
-- ``Mie`` stands for spherical particles, (opacities calculated with Mie Scattering).
+- ``Mie`` stands for spherical particles (opacities calculated with Mie theory).

 .. important::
      The ``cloud_species`` opacity name and the ``mass_fractions`` dictionary keys must match *exactly*.